tomverbeure/dsp_guide/Notes.md

     * zero phase: left-right symmetry around sample 0
     * linear phase: left-right symmetry around some other sample
     * non-linear phase: no left-right symmetry
     * why?
 Frequency spectrum has magnitude and phase.
-Spectrum of a symmteric around 0 signal has phase 0, etc. (XXX: try this out in Python?)
+Spectrum of a symmetric around 0 signal has phase 0, etc. (XXX: try this out in Python?)

 ## Mathematical Properties